Can Stress Cause Headaches? Symptoms, Triggers & Quick Relief

 - Reduce stress hormone levels

-- Improve pain tolerance
+- Relax muscles and improve pain tolerance

 - Enhance sleep quality